-The Foundation maintains an independent, third-party custodian managed investment account with diversification in a money market account, certificates of deposit, and notes/bonds with maturities of four years or less unless approved by the Executive Committee and the express written approval of any two commissioners of HSD, per the Investment Policy.
-During 2022, and as originally structured in 2021, there remained large CD instruments invested in local banks through self-direction in compliance with the Investment Policy.
-These CDs are included in the investment valuations on the financial statements.
-All investments acquired after August 1, 2018, require written approval by the Vice Chair of the Finance/Investment Committee and the written approval of one additional member of either the Finance/Investment Committee or the Executive Committee together with the express written approval of any two commissioners of the Hospital Service District (HSD).
+The Foundation maintains an independent, third-party custodian-managed investment account with diversification in a money market account, certificates of deposit, and notes/bonds with maturities of four years or less unless approved by the Executive Committee and the express written approval of any two commissioners of HSD, per the Investment Policy.
+All investments require written approval by the Vice Chair of the Finance/Investment Committee and the written approval of one additional member of either the Finance/Investment Committee or the Executive Committee together with the express written approval of any two commissioners of the Hospital Service District (HSD).
 The policy of the Foundation is to hold until maturity unless strategic market opportunities present for swaps or calls which improve the Foundation's positions and which are presented by the investment manager and approved by the Board and HSD.
 Each of these accounts has the following characteristics except where differentiated: